pavel-kirienko/o1heap/README.md

 The trace events introduced in v2.2 have been removed due to unclean integration and relative lack of use.
 They may reappear in a future version, perhaps designed differently.
+For now, if this feature is of interest, either use custom wrappers or stick to v2.2.

 This revision also adds a simple native performance test suite for RP2350.
 Similar suites for other targets may appear later.